azsk/DevOpsKit-docs/12-AzSK setup to scan subscriptions across tenants/README.md

 4. You need to know the subscription ids of the target subscriptions.

 ### <b>Steps to follow: </b>
-1. Install CA in the central subscription using steps [here](https://github.com/azsk/DevOpsKit-docs/tree/master/04-Continous-Assurance#setting-up-continuous-assurance---step-by-step
-).
-2. Open Azure portal and go to the 'AzSKContinuousAssurance' automation account in 'AzSKRG' resource group in the central subscription.
-3. Go to 'Shared Resources > Connections'
-4. Click on the 'AzureRunAsConnection' of type 'AzureServicePrincipal' and copy the 'ApplicationId'.
-This is the application id of the service principal running the CA automation account.
-5. Now open 'App registrations' on the Azure portal and search the above 'ApplicationId' under 'All Applications'.
-You'll find the service principal, click on it, it would show the service principal details.
-Note down the 'Object Id'.
+1. Go to your central Azure subscription (which you want to be responsible for scanning other subscriptions across different tenants)
+2. Create a new service principal and note down it's 'Object Id'.
-6. Update the [CrossTenantParams.json](./CrossTenantParams.json) file with the collected prerequisites.
+3. Update the [CrossTenantParams.json](./CrossTenantParams.json) file with the collected prerequisites.
-7. Deploy the [delegatedResourceManagement.json](./delegatedResourceManagement.json) and [CrossTenantParams.json](./CrossTenantParams.json) using the commands below:
+4. Deploy the [delegatedResourceManagement.json](./delegatedResourceManagement.json) and [CrossTenantParams.json](./CrossTenantParams.json) using the commands below:

     ```PowerShell
     # Log in first with Connect-AzAccount